StephenHornish/POEM/README.md

 Each environment has an associated training script named using the format: <environment>_<algorithm>.py For example, to run PPO on the CarRacing environment:python car_racing_ppo.py

 1. Model Creation
 A model is initialized using either PPO or POEM.
 POEM is an extension of Stable Baselines3's PPO implementation, with five additional hyperparameters based on the research paper.
-These hyperparameters have been tuned, but users can modify them as
+These hyperparameters have been tuned, but users can modify them as needed
 2. Training
 The model is trained for a set number of timesteps, defined by the TIMESTEPS variable
 3. Initial Evaluation